National Testing information from West Yorkshire and Harrogate Health and Care:

 The programme is being run by the NHS Improvement chair and Tory peer Dido Harding, former management consultant at McKinsey & Company.
 She resigned as CEO of TalkTalk in May 2017 after a security breach of four million customers’ personal and banking details in 2015.

-In October 2019, Baroness Dido Harding was appointed interim Chair of Genomics England – where she is one of two former McKinsey consultants to hold top positions.
-US corporate giant Optum – a subsidiary of United Health, the NHS England boss’s former employer – seriously raises the question of who is to benefit from its publicly-funded work.
+In October 2019, Baroness Dido Harding was appointed interim Chair of Genomics England – where she was one of two former McKinsey consultants to hold top positions.
+The McKinsey connection and the involvement of US corporate giant Optum – a subsidiary of United Health, the NHS England boss’s former employer – seriously raises the question of who is to benefit from its publicly-funded work.
 The public?
-Or surveillance capital corporations feeding off the incomparably rich medical data of our NHS?
+Or global corporations feeding off the incomparably rich medical data of our NHS?

-As Chair of the government’s largely privatised test and trace programme, Baroness Harding will report directly to prime minister Boris Johnson and cabinet secretary Mark Sedwill.
+In May 2020 she left Genomics England to become Chair of the government’s largely privatised test and trace programme.
+Baroness Harding will report directly to prime minister Boris Johnson and cabinet secretary Mark Sedwill.

 “Local government is to be handed a bigger role in tracking cases of Covid-19.”